 Haiti has been battling a massive cholera outbreak since, roughly, around the time international aid groups arrived in the country following the 2010 earthquake.
 Now, genetic evidence links the strain of cholera in Haiti to a rare strain native to Nepal — further proof that it was Nepalese UN Peacekeepers who brought cholera to Haiti.
 This news comes two months after the UN claimed immunity from any financial liability relating to the outbreak, writes Stacey Singer at the Palm Beach Post.

 We thank our sponsor for making this content possible; it is not written by the editorial staff nor does it necessarily reflect its views.
-It's hard to remember a time before apps — and no, not the kind they serve at your favorite dinner joint.
-From banking to talking to friends to shopping for houses,… READ THE REST
+Spring is just around the corner,… READ THE REST

 We thank our sponsor for making this content possible; it is not written by the editorial staff nor does it necessarily reflect its views.
-As connected as we are to our cell phones — dedicating at least 3 hours of our day to screen time — sometimes the traditional handheld device isn't enough.
-Instead of… READ THE REST
+Unfortunately, if you're like many people… READ THE REST

 We thank our sponsor for making this content possible; it is not written by the editorial staff nor does it necessarily reflect its views.
-Today's world is all about smart systems, from refrigerators and thermostats to, well, just about everything.
-And if you're looking for a career change that offers some real opportunity, learning about… READ THE REST
+While the weather may still be… READ THE REST